 The corollary of professionals being subject to oversight of their proper character and judgement in their professional conduct (but not in their personal conduct outside the world of work!) is that those who fall short, as determined by due process, should be excluded temporarily and possibly permanently from the profession they have exercised.
 There would then be a class of professionals, which would be distinct from other classes of people, these other classes enjoying different privileges, freedoms and responsibilities.

 It has become (or maybe always was) fashionable to denigrate the idea of democracy.
 The position taken here is that a deep democracy (including, but not confined to fuzzy democracy and the self-regulation of the professions) comes as close as humanly possible to governance by the force of reason.
 It generates reasonable consensus.
 Much as science can approximate the realities it seeks to map.
-The words “fuzzy” and “deep” indicate things fall short of perfection, the single-minded pursuit which, incidentally, can, like the pursuit of extreme justice or equality, prove counter-productive.
+The words “fuzzy” and “deep” indicate things fall short of perfection, the single-minded pursuit of which, incidentally, like the pursuit of extreme justice or equality, rapidly proves counter-productive.

 There is much material here that explores these issues in different ways.
 There are also concrete proposals such as for a universal digital income to save the local press and for statutory godparenthood.
 There is analysis of the concept of money showcasing the failure of most economists to get to the heart of the matter.
 Feedback please to firstname.lastname@example.org